- Is HowStuffWorks a reliable source?

 - Can I put a link to HowStuffWorks on my Web site?

 - Non-English speaking people would also love your material.
 Are you planning to publish HowStuffWorks in other languages?

 - How do I contact someone at HowStuffWorks?

-When can I expect to see my question or topic suggestion published on HowStuffWorks?
-Can you e-mail me when it's up?
+When can I see the topic I suggested on HowStuffWorks?
+Can you email me when it's up?

 While we appreciate our readers' suggestions, we receive hundreds of messages per week.
 Depending on the demands of our schedule, it may also be many weeks (or even more!) before a suggestion makes it onto the site.
 For these reasons, we can't let people know when articles they have suggested have been published.

 Does HowStuffWorks accept submissions for articles or other content?

 No, we do not accept or publish unsolicited articles or other content.